BorjaEACode/Mid_Course_Project/README.md

 ![](images/api_docs.PNG)

 ## Endpoints' breakthrough
 You can inquire to two different database, covid_internacional and covid_ccaa.
+This API has got a display where you can see all the endpoints that set the databases, you can add "/docs" to the IP given and check it out.

+On the other hand, now I will teach how to use the different endpoints and the variables involved in getting the data.
 The variables which you can choose are set between {}.

 - **Worldwide**